Becoming a Willing Student® Small Business Growth Model.

 — Buckminster Fuller

-Becoming a Willing Student® describes an approach to career development, founded on the underlying principles of authentic engagement.
-It is an exciting career development model that gets you past career development fatigue and on to becoming a willing student - using your unique brand voice to start intelligent and genuine conversations that actually add value to your employers and makes them fall in love with you.
+Becoming a Willing Student® describes an approach to small business development, founded on the underlying principles of authentic engagement.
+It is an exciting small business growth model that gets you past small business development fatigue and on to becoming a willing student - using your unique brand voice to start intelligent and genuine conversations that actually add value to your customers and makes them fall in love with you.

-Traditional career development models are based on crafting a single plan for your career, then working tirelessly and single-mindedly to bring that plan to fruition.
-This approach to building your career can work in a static world or under conditions of relative stability, but things have changed.
-In today's global workplace and marketplace, this conventional approach can be severely limiting and dangerous.
+Traditional small business growth models are based on crafting a single plan for your small business, then working tirelessly and single-mindedly to bring that plan to fruition.
+This approach to building your small business can work in a static world or under conditions of relative stability, but things have changed.
+In today's global marketplace, this conventional approach can be severely limiting and dangerous.

-To survive in today’s workplace and marketplace, you need to stay nimble, evolve, iterate, and always be in the learning and growth mode.
+To survive in today’s marketplace, you need to stay nimble, evolve, iterate, and always be in the learning and growth mode.
 I call this mindset "becoming a willing student".
-As a willing student, each day presents an opportunity to learn more, do more, be more, and grow more in your career development journey.
+As a willing student, each day presents an opportunity to learn more, do more, be more, and grow more in your small business journey.
 Becoming a Willing Student is essentially a lifelong commitment to continuous learning and growth.
-It's about growing your career smart, expanding the reach of your network, gaining a competitive edge, and attracting the most lucrative of opportunities.
+It's about growing your small business smart, expanding the reach of your network, gaining a competitive edge, and attracting the most lucrative of opportunities.

-“Becoming a Willing Student is a transformational way to think about career development that combines the best of personal coaching with the power of authentic engagement to bring about transformative impact.”
+“Becoming a Willing Student is a transformational way to think about small business development that combines the best of personal coaching with the power of authentic engagement to bring about transformative impact.”

 — Tawanda Chirenda, Founder